Best

 How does the interest rate affect the cost of my mortgage?

-What controls a variable interest rate?
+What controls a variable mortgage rate?

 Should I choose a fixed or variable rate?